D-side/digital-garden/_notes/Multiple SSH identities.md

 ## My way

+> ⚠ May be out of date, since I no longer need this mechanism and don't use it.

 ### Identify the keys

 First I need a way to identify keys for myself.
 Something I can use to understand what am using at any given moment.
 Filenames could be an obvious choice, but I don't store private keys in my file system directly.
 I use an SSH Agent and [[KeePass]] combo.